-- Minimize the collection, use, and retention of PII to what is required in order to accomplish the organization's mission and function. - Identify all PII in your organization and determine whether it is being properly protected. - Prohibit removal of information technology (IT) equipment and/or records containing PII from the workplace without supervisor approval.
-Ensure personnel are aware of the protection requirements in TRADOC Supplement 1 to AR 25-2, requiring IT equipment removed from the workplace to have approved data-at-rest encryption. - Train personnel not to click on links or attachments in emails that are not digitally signed (phishing continues to be the top attack vector). - Ensure personnel encrypt email designated as controlled unclassified information "for official use only" (FOUO)/PII is encrypted. - Do not post PII to a public website or to a government site not authorized for PII. - Never store or process PII on a personal device or transmit PII from .mil to .com. - Ensure that PII is not discarded in trash or recycle bins.
+- Minimize the collection, use, and retention of PII to what is required in order to accomplish the organization's mission and function. - Identify all PII in your organization and determine whether it is being properly protected. - Prohibit removal of information technology (IT) equipment and/or records containing PII from the workplace without supervisor approval. - Ensure personnel are aware of the protection requirements in TRADOC Supplement 1 to AR 25-2, requiring IT equipment removed from the workplace to have approved data-at-rest encryption. - Train personnel not to click on links or attachments in emails that are not digitally signed (phishing continues to be the top attack vector). - Do not post PII to a public website or to a government site not authorized for PII. - Never store or process PII on a personal device or transmit PII from .mil to .com. - Ensure that PII is not discarded in trash or recycle bins.
 Require destruction by cross-cut shredder, burning, or other approved method.
 Have someone check for compliance regularly. - Restrict access to PII to only those who have an official need-to-know.
-In particular, verify access/ permission settings on network drives and portals. - Ensure that information systems processing or storing PII are accredited to do so. - Ensure that employees are trained on proper safeguarding/handling of PII. - Use a DD Form 2923, Privacy Act Data Cover Sheet when handling Privacy Act records/PII. - Use a DA Label 87, FOUO Cover Sheet when handling FOUO records.
+Verify access/ permission settings on network drives and portals. - Ensure that information systems processing or storing PII are accredited to do so. - Ensure that employees are trained on proper safeguarding/handling of PII. - Use SF 901 (CUI Coversheet) when handling records with CUI/Privacy Act/PII information.